Are you staring at your cloudy fish tank in disgust?

 2. Bacterial bloom

 If your water looks like a thick white fog, then you might be dealing with a bacterial bloom.
-Yep, that hazy cloud could actually be millions of tiny bacteria, swirling around your tank.
+Yep, that hazy cloud could actually be millions of tiny beneficial bacteria, swirling around your tank.

 On its own, a single bacteria is invisible.
 However, as they grow in number, the group looks like a foggy discoloration in your aquarium.

-Bacterial bloom is a common sight when cycling your aquarium.
+Bacterial blossom is a common sight when cycling your aquarium.
 In some cases, it will be a mild haze, while in others, your aquarium can look like it’s filled with milk – it all depends on how many bacteria there are.